Cart

 Pet safe?

 Sadly no, the Super White Marble Queen is not pet safe.
 Safe to touch, just toxic to nibble on.
+To be fair, your pet probably has to really go to town to get a bad reaction, but not all pets react the same way, so it's best to play it safe and pop your Marble Queen up safely out of reach of curious pets.
 The foliage can irritate the lips, mouth and throat if chewed, and cause digestive upsets if swallowed.
 There's even the risk of swelling.
-Best kept up safe out of reach of curious pets & kids.